 As communities across the country work to manage their water, applying principles established under the One Water concept ensures a greater degree of longevity and sustainability: some of us have too much water, some of us have too little, and all of us need fresh, clean water to survive and thrive.

-It’s surprising to consider that every component of society, —from the water, infrastructure, urbanization, climate, and population growth, —impacts the performance of our built and natural ecosystems.
+It’s surprising to consider that every component of society—from water, infrastructure, urbanization, climate, and population growth—impacts the performance of our built and natural ecosystems.

 Here are 78 statistics and trends that put the state of our cities in context and give us the tools necessary to start solving problems—together.